pineconedata/pineconedata.github.io/_posts/2025-04-04-ridge-regression-vs-ols-linear-regression-models.md

 ![scikit-learn's algorithm flowchat](https://scikit-learn.org/stable/_downloads/b82bf6cd7438a351f19fac60fbc0d927/ml_map.svg)

-Just like in a [previous article](/2024-08-12-basketball-select-ml-ols/#identify-appropriate-models) where we ended up selecting a Ordinary Least Squares linear regression model, we can go through this flowchart until we get to the "few features should be important" split of the **regression** section.
+Just like in a [previous article](/2024-08-12-basketball-select-ml-ols/#identify-appropriate-models) where we ended up selecting an Ordinary Least Squares linear regression model, we can go through this flowchart until we get to the "few features should be important" split of the **regression** section.
 This time, let's explore the "No" branch of that split to see how a Ridge Regression model works.

-## Model Characterstics
+## Model Characteristics
 [Ridge Regression](https://en.wikipedia.org/wiki/Ridge_regression), also referred to as L2 Regularization is an extension of the Ordinary Least Squares (OLS) method.
 Both OLS and Ridge Regression aim to find the best fit line through data points to make predictions.
 However, the main difference is that Ridge regression is a type of [regularization](https://en.wikipedia.org/wiki/Regularization_(mathematics)).

 While OLS minimizes the residual sum of squares without any constraints, Ridge regression adds a penalty term (L2 regularization) to the loss function.
 This penalty term is proportional to the absolute size of the coefficients and is designed to shrink large coefficient values asymptotically towards zero.
 One important characteristic of Ridge regression is that the coefficients never actually reach zero.
 This suppression of coefficients helps reduce overfitting caused by multi-collinearity, makes model parameters more interpretable, and improves generalization performance.